AdobeDocs/campaign-web.en/help/v8/content/create-email-templates.md

 There are two ways you can create content templates:

-* Create a content template from scratch, using the left rail **[!UICONTROL Content Templates]** menu.
+* Create a content template from scratch, using the left rail **[!UICONTROL Content templates]** menu.
 [Learn how](#create-template-from-scratch)

 * When designing an email, save your email content as template.
 [Learn how](#save-as-template)

-Once saved, your content template is available for use in a campaign or a journey.
-Whether created from scratch or from a previous email, you can now use this template when building any [email](../email/get-started-email-design.md) within [!DNL Journey Optimizer].
-[Learn how](../email/use-email-templates.md)
+Once saved, whether created from scratch or from a previous email, you can now use this template when building any [email](../email/create-email.md) within [!DNL Adobe Campaign].
+[Learn how](use-email-templates.md)

 >[!NOTE]
 >
->* Changes made to content templates are not propagated to campaigns or journeys, whether they are live or draft.
+>* Changes made to content templates are not propagated to emails.
 >
->* Similarly, when templates are used in a campaign or a journey, any edits you make to your campaign and journey content do not impact the previously used content template.
+>* Similarly, when templates are used in an email, any edits you make to your email content do not impact the previously used content template.

 ### Create template from scratch {#create-template-from-scratch}

 To create a content template from scratch, follow the steps below.

-1. Access the content template list through the **[!UICONTROL Content Management]** > **[!UICONTROL Content Templates]** left menu.
+1. Access the content template list through the **[!UICONTROL Content Management]** > **[!UICONTROL Content templates]** left menu.

 1. Select **[!UICONTROL Create template]**.